 The Writing Center

-In our one-hour writing consulations you can discuss brainstorming, writing process, ideas, organization and proofread.
+In our 50 minute writing consulations you can discuss brainstorming, writing process, ideas, organization, citations, and proofreading.
 Consultations are done by appointment only with a trained writing consultant.
-They can be done in person or via Zoom.
+They can be done in person (Crete campus only) or via Zoom.
 To schedule a writing consultation, please reserve a day and time by clicking on this link: Writing Center Appointment.
 Writing Consultations are available Mondays, Wednesdays, and Fridays from 9:00 am until 5:00 pm.
 For Tuesdays and Thursdays hours will vary depending on the availability of writing consultants.

 Virtual or In-person Drop-in Writing Help Desk